modsim/ChromaHD-genmesh/README.md

 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
 - RCYL is calculated after bead radius modification
 - poly5 fails on HXT on local?
-- Directly produced and geometry-restored meshes are not identical.
-(File format dependent?)